tapegram/blog/blog/holiday_ml_project/readme.md

 #### Setup the ML Model

-I decided to stick with AWS SageMaker purely because it was what was used in the Coursera class.
-Using SageMaker Jumpstart I tried deploying a few different models and then playing with them in a jupyter notebook, which was an extremely positive experience that let me experiment quickly.
+I decided to stick with AWS SageMaker because it was what was used in the Coursera class.
+Using SageMaker Jumpstart, I tried deploying a few different models and then playing with them in a jupyter notebook, which was an extremely positive experience that let me experiment quickly.

-I tried a flan model which ended up giving me pretty poor results.
-AWS limited my options a bit since the bigger more expensive models weren't allowed to be deployed without contacting AWS to give me access, which is fair enough I don't want to accidentally spend a billion dollars on this side project.
+I was slightly limited in what I could try, since many of the models that looked especially promising required large instance sizes than my personal AWS account was approved for.
+I ended up only seriously trying two models: [Flan-T5](https://huggingface.co/google/flan-t5-xl) and [CodeLlama-7b-instruct](https://huggingface.co/codellama/CodeLlama-7b-Instruct-hf).

-After a couple of tries I found [CodeLlama-7b-instruct](https://studio-d-esnt37a3pxef.studio.us-east-1.sagemaker.aws/jumpstart/meta/meta-textgeneration-llama-codellama-7b-instruct) had pretty good out-of-the-box support for the diff summarization I wanted.
-Not as good as chat gpt, but more than good enough!
+The Flan model struggled out of the gate to do anything other than write a main method in Rust with any kind of zero-shot inference, whereas the CodeLlama model immediately had decent results, probably due to being trained more on code than a general-purpose Flan model.

 I then spent a couple of hours just fooling around with zero-shot prompts to try to consistently get the kind of response I wanted, using some of the diffs I had already captured in the application.